SQUID: Faster Analytics via Sampled Quantile Estimation: Background and formulation

 \subsection{Background - \qMAX}

-{ The work of~\cite{qMax} defines the \qMAX pattern and suggests the the \qMAX algorithm.
-Intuitively, \qMAX leverages the fact that maintaining an ordered list of numbers can only be done in logarithmic update time, but periodically removing small items can be done in linear time.
-Thus, \qMAX increases the space linearly by some performance parameter $\gamma$.
-That is, instead of storing just $q$ items, \qMAX stores $q(1+\gamma)$ tuples.
-The algorithm works in iterations, each evicting some items but never any of the top-$q$ items.
-At the beginning of each iteration, we logically delete $q\gamma/2$ elements that are guaranteed \emph{not} to be among the top-$q$.
-Throughout the next $q\gamma/2$ insertions, the algorithm identifies the $q$th largest value ($\Psi$) from the remaining $q(1+\gamma/2)$ tuples, it then pivots the array to place the $q\gamma/2$ elements smaller than $\Psi$ on one side.
-From that point, a new iteration can start by gradually replacing these $q\gamma/2$ tuples. }
+{ The work of~\cite{qMax} defines the \qMAX pattern and suggests the \qMAX algorithm.
+Intuitively, \qMAX leverages the fact that maintaining an ordered list of numbers can be done in logarithmic update time, but periodically removing a constant fraction of the smallest items can be done in linear time.
+Thus, \qMAX increases the space linearly by a performance parameter $\gamma > 0$.
+That is, instead of storing just $q$ items, \qMAX stores $q(1+\gamma)$ $(id,val)$ tuples.
+The algorithm works in iterations, each starting with $q$ of the memory entries occupied by the largest items, and $q\cdot \gamma$ entries free.
+After inserting $q\cdot \gamma$ new items, the data structure becomes full and a \emph{maintenance operation} takes place.
+In such an operation, \qMAX computes the $q$'th largest value using an $O(q)$ time quantile algorithm and deletes all items smaller than it.
+Notice that since a maintenance operation is only needed once per $\Omega(q)$ updates, the amortized runtime is $O(1)$ per update.
+The authors further propose a deamortized variant where each update takes constant time in the worst case. }

 For a constant $\gamma$, \qMAX operates in $O(1)$ and requires asymptotically optimal $O(q)$ space.
-The authors proposed using the deterministic Median-of-medians algorithm~\cite{BLUM1973448} to have a guaranteed bound on the number of operations needed.
+It proposes to use the deterministic Median-of-medians algorithm~\cite{BLUM1973448} to achieve a guaranteed bound on the number of operations needed.
 Their approach requires an additional $O(q)$-sized auxiliary space to store the medians of medians (typically 25\% more space).
-While one could instead use a faster-randomized algorithm, such as Quick Select~\cite{quickSelect}, it would still need $\Omega(q)$ time.
-Additionally, the work of~\cite{BLUM1973448} shows that \emph{any} randomized quantile selection algorithm requires $3q/2-O(1)$ comparisons, and therefore advances in faster quantile computing may not significantly \mbox{speed up the algorithm of~\cite{qMax}.}
+Alternatively, some faster randomized algorithms, such as Quick Select~\cite{quickSelect}, still require $\Omega(q)$ time.
+Indeed, the work of~\cite{BLUM1973448} shows that \emph{any} randomized quantile selection algorithm requires $3q/2-O(1)$ comparisons, and therefore advances in faster (exact) quantile computation may not significantly \mbox{speed up the algorithm of~\cite{qMax}.}